 T here’s something exhilarating about selling a great bottle of wine as a sommelier.
-No one can predict exactly what a bottle will taste like, so when working the floor, I often felt like a bit of a gambler.
+No one can predict exactly what a bottle will taste like.
 Will the wine be good?
-Will it taste as I described?
+Will it taste as the expert described?
 There’s an element of risk involved, and these questions hold more weight for wines priced well into the thousands of dollars.
 When the gamble pays off, it does so big-time and the wine is even better than anyone could have imagined.
-Throughout my time working in this business, no wine has impressed me more in terms of consistency and excellence than those of Domaine de la Romanée-Conti.
+No wine is more consistently excellent than those of Domaine de la Romanée-Conti.

 The History of Domaine de la Romanée-Conti